dribehub/tms/README.md

 resources without having any of the implementation logic in place.

 ### SLF4J (Simple Logging Facade for Java)
-Error logging on user authentication to notify that the application has entered an exceptional state and cannot proceed to authorize the request.
+Error and debug logging on user authentication to notify that the application has entered an exceptional state and cannot proceed to authorize the request.